AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

 ![After](./images/customizing_a_shortcut_event_after.gif)

+_TODO: provide the link to the example_
 [Complete code example]()

-## Customize a component
+## Customizing a Component
-We will use a simple example to showcase how to quickly add a custom component.
+We will use a simple example to show how to quickly add a custom component.

-For example, we want to render an image from the network.
+In this example we will render an image from the network.

-To start with, let's create an empty document by running commands as follows:
+Let's start with a blank document:

 ```dart
 @override